Ema Banner

 Once a thread is initiated and running, the main program or thread cannot change or modify its behavior.
 To allow the thread to respond to certain conditions or events, additional resources or logic may need to be added to the program to monitor these specific scenarios and take appropriate actions based on them.

-Method 3: A Schedule Library
+Method 3: A schedule library

 import schedule